Bhavya210/Temperature-Monitoring-Using-Node-MCU/README.md

 ## Dependencies
 - ESP8266WiFi library for Wi-Fi communication.
 - dht library for interfacing with the DHT11 sensor.
+- Additional libraries for Flame sensor integration.

 ## Troubleshooting
-- Ensure the correct wiring of components.
+- Ensure correct wiring of all components.
 - Double-check Wi-Fi credentials and ThingSpeak API key.
 - Monitor serial output for debugging information.

 ## Notes
-- Adjust the delay in the loop function according to the desired data transmission frequency.
+- Adjust the loop delay based on the desired data transmission frequency.
-- Customize the LCD display and additional features as needed.
+- Customize the LCD display and add features as needed.
-- Refer to ThingSpeak documentation for further customization and analysis of collected data.
+- Refer to ThingSpeak documentation for advanced customization and analysis of collected data.